A mother’s tribute: Gold Star family member volunteers in daughter’s memory

+Hughes recalled being extremely grateful for the grace and support Danielle’s command has given them after her daughter died.
+As a military wife and a USO volunteer since 2007, she found comfort in the supportive community surrounding her at the time of her loss.

+“I had the USO’s support,” she recalled.
+“I also worked at McChord, so I was around people a lot, and that helped.
+There was a retired Sergeant Major who kept saying, ‘You need to contact Gold Star Mothers.
+You need to talk to [Tragedy Assistance Program for Survivors].’
+I didn’t want to do it.
+I felt, at that time, suicide wasn't an accepted type of death.”

-Jane Hughes, a military spouse and a Gold Star family member, wears a bracelet in remembrance of her daughter, U.S. Air Force Staff Sgt.
-Danielle Crone, a former boom operator and optometry technician with the 931st Air Refueling Group in McConnell Air Force Base, Kan.
-Hughes lost her daughter in 2010.
-The term Gold Star gained recognition in World War I, when families displayed small banners with a blue star for every immediate family member serving in the armed forces.
-If their service member died in service, the family replaced the blue star with a gold star.
-(U.S. Air Force photo by Tech.
-Sgt.
-Marianique Santos)
+Many military survivor assistance groups and programs have storied histories.
+The term Gold Star gained recognition in World War I. Families displayed small banners with a blue star for every immediate family member serving in the armed forces.
+If their service member died in service, the family replaced the blue star with a gold star, letting the community know that their service member died or was killed while serving their country.

+After attending an event with Race for a Soldier, she finally participated in TAPS and started getting involved with Gold Star Mothers and SOS.
+She joined their distribution lists, and as years went by, she felt more comfortable thanks to the members that made her feel accepted and included in their events and organizations.

+“I became more involved and was able to find people,” she said.
+“It's helped me in my healing process for multiple reasons.
+One is you have other people that understand.
+Peer-to-peer interaction is so important.
+The more you're around others who can freely speak about losing their loved ones, the easier it gets to speak about yours and move forward.
+Through sharing, you're healing.”

 |Date Taken: